coap-security/liboscore/doc/guides/demo_peertopeer.md

   in the command prompt, where the IP address is the other board's and the zone identifier is the own as with the ping earlier.
   This will configure the "on" and "off" commands to act on that address, in particular its `/light` resource that will receive plain "0" and "1" values.

+  Like the security context,
+  the target address is persisted in ROM.

 * Showtime: Toggle the other device's LEDs with